Operations

 (ii) the resources of the applicant and the financial arrangements made by the applicant, and whether they are adequate for discharging the applicant’s actual and potential financial obligations in respect of which the applicant is engaged (if any) and in which the applicant may be expected to engage if the applicant is granted the licence, and

-(iii) the adequacy of the insurance covering the applicant’s potential obligations,
+(iii) the adequacy of the insurance covering the applicant’s potential obligations, and that the applicant is:

 (a) a person with Bermudian status;